Manuals & documents

 Documents Diving & ROV Specialists The handbooks "Diving & ROV Specialists" and Diving Studies CCO Ltd. are based on scientific and technical documents stored in the various sections mentioned on this homepage.
 The topics covered include diving systems, the implementation of diving procedures, drug abuse policy implementation, lifting procedures, and more.
 These studies exist solely and explicitly to present guidelines that we consider relevant to commercial diving.
 The method used to write them is to analyze all available references for a given topic and select the most appropriate one.
 Thus, they can be used as components of company manuals or as references.
 Click the button below to access the folder where they are stored to read and download them.

-Studies of ROV and AUV concepts This section gives access to engineering studies of ROV (Remotely Operated Vehicules) and AUV (Autonomus Underwater Vehicles) concepts.
+Studies of ROV and AUV concepts This section gives access to engineering studies regarding new ROV (Remotely Operated Vehicles) and AUV (Autonomous Underwater Vehicles) concepts.
 These documents come from scientists, universities, and ROV manufacturers.
-Thus, they can be considered as scientific studies.
-The industry has adopted some proposed solutions, and others will be adopted later or forgotten.
+Therefore, they can be considered scientific studies.
+Some proposed solutions have been adopted by the industry, and others will be adopted later or forgotten.
 Whatever has happened and will happen, it is interesting to read them.
-They are classified according to the years of publication.
-You can access the database by clicking the button provided below.
+These articles, which can be accessed by clicking the button below, are classified according to the years of publication.

 Technical documents - Diving systems This section links to publications that discuss rules for conceiving, constructing, and maintaining diving systems.
 Documents published by the US Navy, manufacturers, and classification societies are chronologically stored in our database, which can be opened by clicking the button below.